-non-linear free surface: (key\vvl is defined) convergence/divergence in the first ocean level moves the free surface up/down.
+non-linear free surface : (key\vvl is defined) convergence/divergence in the first ocean level moves the free surface up/down.
 There is no tracer advection through it so that the advective fluxes through the surface are also zero

 In all cases, this boundary condition retains local conservation of tracer.
-Global conservation is obtained in both rigid-lid and non-linear free surface cases, but not in the linear free surface case.
-Nevertheless, in the latter case, it is achieved to a good approximation
+Global conservation is obtained in non-linear free surface case, but not in the linear free surface case.
+Nevertheless, in the latter case, it is achieved to a good approximation since the non-conservative term is the product of the time derivative of the tracer and the free surface height, two quantities that are not correlated (see §2.2.2, and also Roullet and Madec [2000], Griffies et al. [2001], Campin et al. [2004]).

-FIG. 5.1 - Schematic representation of some ways used to evaluate the tracer value at u-point and the amount of tracer exchanged between two neighbouring grid points.
+FIGURE 5.1: Schematic representation of some ways used to evaluate the tracer value at u-point and the amount of tracer exchanged between two neighbouring grid points.
 Upsteam biased scheme (ups): the upstream value is used and the black area is exchanged.
 Piecewise parabolic method (ppm): a parabolic interpolation is used and the black and dark grey areas are exchanged.
 Monotonic upstream scheme for conservative laws (muscl): a parabolic interpolation is used and black, dark grey and grey areas are exchanged.
 Second order scheme (cen2): the mean value is used and black, dark grey, grey and light grey areas are exchanged.
 Note that this illustration does not include the flux limiter used in ppm and muscl schemes.